-"— this volume gives a succinct summary of why modern science recognizes evolution as true." (p-xiv) --- it really consists of six components: evolution, gradualism, speciation, common ancestry, natural selection, and nonselective mechanisms of evolutionary change. (p-3)[emphasis supplied]
+In the book "Why Evolution Is True" the author states: --- it really consists of six components: evolution, gradualism, speciation, common ancestry, natural selection, and nonselective mechanisms of evolutionary change. (p-3)[emphasis supplied].

-The book's Figure 1 (below left) is a graphic depictions of Darwin's hypothesis of Descent From A Common ancestor, typical of the science's universal expression of the progressive development of animal forms from the proposed common ancestor --- the divergent animal forms depending on "species splitting" at, for example, a common ancestor designated as node X, a single ancestral species, that split into two descendant species.
+The book's Figure 1 (below left) is a graphic depictions of Darwin's hypothesis of Descent From A Common Ancestor, and is typical of the science's universal expression of the progressive development of animal forms from the proposed common ancestor --- the divergent animal forms depending on "species splitting" at, for example, a common ancestor designated as node X, a single ancestral species, that split into two descendant species.

 The right-hand figure is the book's Figure 1 that has been edited to illustrate (sequences of blurred images) where, following the split, each species underwent development.

 In this blog, the X points are considered "starting points" representing the first documented appearance of a body plan sufficient to be recognized as exhibiting traits recognized as "novelties".